 Eligible Members Must:

-To inquire about hosting induction ceremonies or to get more information on the Phi Theta Kappa Scholarship, contact Gina M. Kilian at [email protected].
+To inquire about hosting induction ceremonies or to get more information on the Phi Theta Kappa Scholarship, contact the Transfer Admission office at [email protected].

 *The St. John's Phi Theta Kappa scholarship is considered an academic scholarship.